mbsatimov/task-management-system-dashboard/README.md

 This is a simple dashboard for managing tasks.

-## Running the Application with Docker
+## Installation

-You can easily run this application using Docker.
-Start the container with the following command:
+Follow these steps to set up the application locally:

-### 1. Clone this repository
+### 1. Clone the Repository

 ```sh
 git clone https://github.com/mbsatimov/task-management-system-dashboard